Huotes/CommitMaker/README.md

 When Chuck Norris was denied an Egg McMuffin at McDonald's because it was 10:35, he roundhouse kicked the store so hard it became a Wendy's.

 Artificial intelligence usually beats real stupidity.

+With Chuck Norris P = NP.
+There's no nondeterminism with Chuck Norris decisions.